Cov-lite: 2007 credit crunch

 The tendency towards cov-lite loans ended abruptly with the subprime mortgage crisis.
 Some commentators subsequently sought to attribute the credit crunch arising from crisis to cov-lite loans, although the LBO market is almost entirely unconnected with the sub-prime mortgage market in terms of exposure.
 However, in the credit crunch which ensued, cov-lite loans significantly hampered the ability of banks to step in and both seek to rectify positions which were going bad, and to limit their exposure once matters had gone bad.
 The suggestion that banks risks were mitigated through the CDO market was difficult to sustain in light of difficulties in that market itself as a result of the credit crunch.

 In March 2011 the Financial Times reported that, in the three months prior, cov-lite loans to the value of $17bn had been issued.

 Post credit-crunch market

 As the credit markets recovered after all but shutting down in 2008–09, cov-lite loans returned to the syndicated loan market.
 Indeed, after seeing an impressive $86.7 billion in volume in 2012, cov-lite loans totaled some $93.5 billion through the first 3-plus months of 2013, just short of the record set in 2007.
-Unlike before the credit crunch, however, most covenant-lite loans in 2013 back refinancing/repricing of existing loans, as opposed to M&A/LBO deals.
+Unlike before the credit crunch, however, most covenant-lite loans in 2013 backed refinancing/repricing of existing loans, as opposed to M&A/LBO deals.
 Due to borrower-friendly lending conditions in 2018, cov-lite loans as a percentage of outstanding leveraged loans in European markets reached 78%, compared to under 10% in 2013.
 The ubiquity of cov-lite in leveraged corporate bonds is a characteristic of the corporate debt bubble, which became a topic of increasing worry in the late 2010s.